GClunies/reflekt/README.md

 -->

 # Reflekt
+Reflekt lets data teams:
+- **Define tracking plans as `code`, encouraging tracking design using software engineering principles** (version control, branches, pull requests, reviews, and CI/CD).
-Reflekt enables anyone using dbt to **automagically build a dbt package that models and documents all the events in a tracking plan** pulled from an Analytics Governance tool, ready for use in a dbt project.
+- **Automagically build a dbt package that models and documents the events in a tracking plan** pulled from an Analytics Governance tool, ready for use in a dbt project.

 Each Reflekt dbt package includes:
 - A dbt [source](https://docs.getdbt.com/docs/building-a-dbt-project/using-sources) pointing to the schema and tables in the warehouse where the raw event data is loaded.
 - A dbt [model](https://docs.getdbt.com/docs/building-a-dbt-project/building-models) for each event in the tracking plan.
 Ready for consumption or use in downstream models.
 - A dbt [doc](https://docs.getdbt.com/docs/building-a-dbt-project/documentation) entry for every event modeled in the package.
 These docs are a perfect *reflektion* of the tracking plan, ensuring the data team and business always know what a model and its columns mean.